tbfuerst/nomnom-server/README.md

-# accant_server
+# nomnom-server
-A Django Server to serve Accant as a Backend
+A Django Server to serve NomNom as a Backend, communicating via REST API (DRF)